authelia/authelia/docs/content/en/blog/release-notes-4.38/index.md

 #### Client Authentication Method (Token Endpoint)

 _**Important Note:** This change may not work for some clients by default as the default option requires `client_secret_basic` which is the standardized default value most modern clients should use.
-However it's really easy to update._
+However, it's really easy to update._

 This release will allow administrators to configure the Client Authentication Method for the Token Endpoint,